mmomtchev/hadron-swig-napi-example-project/README.md

 When choosing a build system, if your project:
  * targets only Node.js/native and has no dependencies → stay on `node-gyp`
  * meant to be distributed only as binaries → stay on `node-gyp`
- * has a dual-environment native/WASM setup → `node-gyp` will work for you, but `hadron` has also some advantage
+ * has a dual-environment native/WASM setup → `node-gyp` will work for you, but `hadron` has also some advantages
  * has dependencies with different build systems (`meson`, `CMake`, `autotools`) → `hadron` is the better choice
  * uses `conan` → `hadron` is the better choice
  * everything at once → `hadron` is the only choice